shmckl/news-web-app/README.md

 This project utilised **PHP**, **HTML**, **SQLite**, **Bootstrap** and **Laravel Framework**

-A robust blog web app using Laravel and Docker, featuring:
+A robust blog web app using Laravel and Docker, featuring:<br />
-•	User authentication
+•	User authentication<br />
-•	Role-based permissions such as posting and commenting
+•	Role-based permissions such as posting and commenting<br />
-•	Dynamic content presentation
+•	Dynamic content presentation<br />
 •	Image uploads, allowing users to seamlessly associate visuals with their posts and comments.

 The development of the app included implementing an MVC architecture, and showcasing one-to-one, one-to-many, and many-to-many relationships while ensuring data integrity and version control.